 - Space requirements: Most home wind turbines need a couple acres or at least plenty of open space, especially for larger models.
 Setbacks from property lines, roads, and buildings are usually required by local rules to ensure safety.

 - Wind speed: Wind turbines work best where average wind speeds hit at least 10–12 mph year round.
 Anything less, and the payoff really drops.
-Checking detailed wind maps or hiring a pro to measure your actual wind conditions removes much of the guessing here.
+Checking detailed wind maps or hiring a professional to measure your actual wind conditions removes much of the guessing here.

 - Zoning and height rules: Towns often have strict height limits for towers and might ban turbines in certain neighborhoods.
 Rural and remote properties tend to have fewer restrictions, but it’s something to confirm before spending any money.